ernstste/landsatlinks/README.md

 ### Limitations
 Unfortunately, the API access is not always 100% reliable.
 Timeouts have been observed on and off, particularly when the size of the response grows.
 The requests are split into chunks of 1000 elements to mitigate issues.
 On a normal day this should work fine.
 It should be mentioned though that we've also seen days where this had to be reduced drastically or where it was simply not possible to get responses.
 Good luck :)

-Only L1TP scenes (precision and terrain corrected) are considered.
-I didn't see the need to include L1GT or L1GS, but it's easy to change if there's a need.

 ### Hints